olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 # Technical Report: Multimodal Pokémon Card Valuation

-This is the full write-up behind the headline numbers in the README: methodology, complete results, and an honest account of what didn't work.
-It's written for an engineering audience — no institutional framing, no formal research-question apparatus, just what was built, what was tested, and what the data actually showed.
+This is the full write-up behind the headline numbers in the README including methodology, complete results, and an honest account of what didn't work.
+It's written for an engineering audience with no institutional framing, no formal research-question apparatus, just what was built, what was tested, and what the data actually showed.

 ## 1. Problem

 Estimate the resale price of a PSA-graded Pokémon card from two inputs: a photo of the graded slab, and the market's recent transaction history for that card.
-The central design bet is that these two signals — physical condition and market state — should be encoded independently and fused late, rather than thrown into one model as a flat feature vector.
+The central design bet is that these two signals (physical condition and market state) should be encoded independently and fused late, rather than thrown into one model as a flat feature vector.
 This report tests that bet against the alternative directly.

 ## 2. Data

-3,812 auction transactions across 7 Pokémon card species, PSA grades 8–10, scraped from eBay sold listings and cross-referenced against PSA's public certification API to confirm grade and authenticity.
-Transactions span January 2021 to April 2026 — a window that includes substantial, real price drift in the collectibles market, which turns out to matter a great deal for which models generalize.
+3,812 auction transactions across 7 Pokémon card species, PSA grades 8-10, scraped from eBay sold listings and cross-referenced against PSA's public certification API to confirm grade and authenticity.
+Transactions span January 2021 to April 2026, a window that includes substantial, real price drift in the collectibles market, which turns out to matter a great deal for which models generalize.

-Splits are strictly temporal and enforced programmatically: for a transaction at time *t*, a model only ever sees information from transactions strictly before *t*.
+Splits are strictly temporal and enforced programmatically.
+For a transaction at time *t*, a model only ever sees information from transactions strictly before *t*.
 No card appears in both a training and test partition for the vision module.
 Outliers were floored at $1 and capped at $50,000 (3 observations removed).
-After restricting to grades 8–10 and excluding entries with expired image URLs, the final dataset has 3,812 rows.
+After restricting to grades 8–10 and excluding entries with expired image URLs, the final dataset has 3,812 rows from an initial 5,000.

 | Split | Rows | Ends |
 |---|---|---|